 - NSW Immigration and Shipping – The NSW State Archives and Records holds a range of a range of records in their collection.
 Some are digitised, however, most are still just indexes.
 You can search the indexes to see what records may exist.

-- Passenger Arrivals Lists 1897 to 1966 – the National Archives of Australia has a record search that allows you to search for passenger arrivals.
+- Passenger Arrivals – the National Archives of Australia has a record search that allows you to search for passenger arrivals.
 The search will give you which organisation created the record and whether the record is open access yet.

-- Northern Territory Shipping and Immigration – the Northern Territory Library has a helpful guide to finding records Australia wide.
+- Northern Territory Shipping and Immigration – the Northern Territory Library search page to their wealth of resources.

 - Victoria Passenger records and immigration – Public Record Office of Victoria holds records as they relate to inwards and outwards bound ships from Victoria.